Last Call for Gaasbeek

 20 May 2020 - 30 August 2020

 Gaasbeek Castle is on the eve of a major restoration campaign.
-This autumn it will be closing its doors and will not be opening them again until 2023.
+At the end of august it will be closing its doors and will not be opening them again until 2023.
 High time to honour this exceptional heritage with a final visit!

 Medieval fort.
 Strategic bastion.
 Splendid summer residence.
 Sanctuary for political exiles.
 Theatre of history.
 Contemporary museum.
 All correct - but the castle is, above all, one great Wunderkammer: a colourful collection of unusual objects that amaze, dazzle and carry you off into long-gone times.
 It is this aspect that we put forward during this final season before closing.